 INITIAL PLACEMENT: Each entry will be competing against a predetermined amount of points.
 Each performance will receive an award for their score.
 Duo/Trio participants each get a trophy for placement.
 Group routines receive one trophy.

-HIGH SCORE AWARDS PER COMPETITIVE DIVISION: The Pinnacle, Prestige, and Premier Division High Score Awards will be presented in the following age groups: 5 & Under, 6-8, 9-11, 12-14, 15-16, 17-18, and Adult divisions for Solos, Duets/Trios, Small Groups, Large Groups, & Lines.
+HIGH SCORE AWARDS PER COMPETITIVE DIVISION: The Pinnacle, Prestige, Premier and Prominent Performer Division High Score Awards will be presented in the following age groups: 5 & Under, 6-8, 9-11, 12-14, 15-16, 17+ for Solos, Duets/Trios, Small Groups, Large Groups, & Lines.
 Production routines will only be awarded in the 11 & Under and 12 & Over Age Divisions.

-OVERALL AWARDS PER COMPETITIVE DIVISION: The Pinnacle, Prestige, and Premier Division Overall Awards will be presented in the following age groups: 11 & under, 12 & over.
+OVERALL AWARDS PER COMPETITIVE DIVISION: The Pinnacle, Prestige, Premier and Prominent Performer Division Overall Awards will be presented in the following age groups: 11 & under, 12 & over.
 The top scoring routines in those 2 groups will be acknowledged and receive an award.

 TITLE SOLO: Titlist winners will be chosen on the basis of the performers (boy or girl) exhibiting the most professional entertainment skills in addition to technical execution.
 Judges will select titlists in the following age categories: 5 & Under, 6-8, 9-11, 12-14, 15-16, and 17 +.
 Title upgrades are allowed at the event for an additional fee if time permits.
 Title winners receive a sash, crown/P3 flat bill hat, P3 Title apparel, and 2nd solo Title Upgrade at Nationals.
 Title Solo is open to all levels.